 The pitfall to avoid: Unless you have experience pitching national media outlets or chain retailers, focus on local and regional opportunities first.
 It’s much easier to gain traction step-by-step rather than directly targeting the big guns first.

-If you give yourself enough time and space for the publishing process, you can achieve the same quality as a traditional publisher.
-The main challenge facing most indie authors is that they’re in a tremendous rush, and assume it’s better to get it done, then eliminate mistakes later.
-But usually eliminating those mistakes later are costly and sacrifice your readers’ trust.
+If you give yourself enough time and space for the book warehousing and distribution, and publishing process, you can achieve the same quality as a traditional publisher.
+The main challenge facing most indie authors is that they’re in a tremendous rush and assume it’s better to get it done than eliminate mistakes later.
+But usually, eliminating those mistakes later is costly and sacrifices your readers’ trust.